jayann284/CPE007/README.md

-# CPE007
+# CPE007 - Programming Logic and Design

-Exams, activities, and examples from CPE007 (BSCPE 1st Semester 2022-2023)
+💾 Activities, examples, and exams from my first programming course.

+💻 BSCPE 1st Semester (2022) - Technological Institute of the Philippines (TIP)